AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 # Preview courses {#previewcourses}

-Administrator can preview courses by clicking the&nbsp;**Preview as learner**&nbsp;option while viewing the course modules.
+Administrator can preview courses by clicking the **Preview as learner** option while viewing the course modules.

-1. Click&nbsp;**Courses&nbsp;**on the left pane after you log in as an administrator.
+1. Click **Courses **on the left pane after you log in as an administrator.
 1. Click any course tile from the list of courses on the page.
 1. Click Preview as learner from the left pane and click the module name on the page to preview the course module in the player.